 Nevermind that no serious organization advocates for mass firearm confiscation…or that collecting America’s 357 million firearms would be a logistical impossibility….In reality, smart gun laws are about saving lives and ensuring responsible gun ownership, not taking away guns.

-Americans Against Gun Violence is a serious organization, and we believe that in order to reduce rates of gun violence in the United States to levels at or below the rates in other high income democratic countries, we must adopt comparable stringent gun control laws.
-Such laws will require many firearm owners, other than responsible hunters and target shooters who use traditional sporting rifles and shotguns, to surrender their guns.
+Americans Against Gun Violence believes, as the above statement posted on the old LCPGV website implies, that in order to reduce rates of gun violence in the United States to levels at or below the rates in other high income democratic countries, we must adopt comparable stringent gun control laws.
+Such laws need not preclude responsible hunters and target shooters from practicing their sports with traditional sporting rifles and shotguns, but the adoption of such laws will require the surrender and destruction of many other firearms, including handguns and assault rifles.
 Substantially reducing the pool of guns in our country is not a "logistical impossibility."
 Other countries have done it, and so can we.
+The longer we wait, though, the larger the pool becomes.